okteto/java-maven-getting-started/README.md

 The `k8s.yml` file contains the raw Kubernetes manifests to deploy the Java Sample App.
 Run the application by executing:

+> If you don't have `kubectl` installed, follow this [guide](https://kubernetes.io/docs/tasks/tools/install-kubectl/).

 ```console
 $ kubectl apply -f k8s.yml
 ```